bingosta/Moretations---More-unbalanced-mutations/README.md

 Bear muzzle base damage 5 > 20

 Saber tooth base damage 25 > 35
+Small and tiny now offer fall damage reduction, 0.9>0.8 and 0.6>0.5 respectively

+Carnivore has been split into regular and obligate, obligate keeps the original debuff while regular is 1/3

+Encumberance from slit nostrils removed

+Feathered arms encumberance lowered 20>5

 - Abstract tools- "Items" created from certain mutations, weightless but cost stamina to create and are single use